Louny District

 Louny District (okres Louny) is a district in the Ústí nad Labem Region of the Czech Republic.
-Its capital is the town of Louny, but the most populated town is Žatec.
+Its capital is the town of Louny, but the most populous town is Žatec.

 Administrative division

 Louny District is divided into three administrative districts of municipalities with extended competence: Louny, Podbořany and Žatec.

 List of municipalities

 Towns are marked in bold and market towns in italics: